 And when you get real close, two out of the five or less will be doctors who step back to watch and give up with a detached authority which is usually reserved for people who poke carcasses under a porch. their eyes glued to the monitor above your head because all the medicine is up your arm and coursing, so it’s your turn to dance.
 You’re in Lucky’s Net, wriggling like a fish.

 But those nurses will talk to you.
-They think you can hear them, so they’ll call you “Sweetie” and “Hon” like some fry cook’s wife that lives out on the route and is tired of the dirt road- the kind that wears a loose sundress on the weekends and just wants her old man to take her into town so she can paint it deep red.
+They think that you can hear them, so they’ll call you “Sweetie” and “Hon” like some fry cook’s wife that lives out on the route and is tired of looking at the dirt road- the kind that wears a loose sundress on the weekends and just wants her old man to take her into town so she can paint it a deep red.
 And she’s calling you, her tan elegant arm caught between a purple rubber glove and the bright splash of her scrubs.
-Rubbing a shoulder that used to be yours- that you see in that moment like a childhood home- saying “C’mon, Hon.
+Rubbing a shoulder that used to be yours- it appears to you in that moment like a childhood home- and she’s saying “C’mon, Hon.
 Come back now.”
-Like a siren on an island of beige tile, the bleach and water lapping at her black clogs, she’ll call you in.
+Like a siren shipwrecked on an island of beige tile, the bleach and water lapping at her black clogs, she’ll call you in.

 When you hit bottom there will be five people or less.
 But thankfully one will always be a nurse.